paragliding training center

 There are at least (4) micro-climates in south central New Mexico and west Texas.
 Throughout the year we typically have a daily inversion that forms in the Rio Grande valley on the west side of El Paso.
 An inversion means that we have a still body of air to fly in that can be easily 1,000' thick or more.
 These inversions are very resistant to disturbances from layers of air that are moving above them.
 East of the Franklin Mountains, the inversions are not as strong and are of much less significance for us ultralight pilots.
 The mesa west of the Rio Grande valley rim is still another climate zone.
 As we move away from the valley the inversion gets thinner (and thus weaker) than in the valley.
 There is a daily inversion out in the desert but it is even weaker and thinner than in the mesa on the west rim of the valley.
 It is often less than 50' in thickness.
 The raw atmospheric soundings will give you a good idea of how thick the inversion is (if any) for your particular region.
 If the inversion is higher up in the atmosphere, it can be a capping inversion.
 Such inversions radically affect the formation of storms.

 Two fronts (bodies of air) colliding near Ft.
 Davis, TX.
-Warm moist air from the Gulf of Mexico (lower layer) meets cooler dry air from the Rockies.
+Warm moist air from the Gulf of Mexico meets cooler dry air from the Rockies.
+The cool dry air is heavier and "slides" underneath the warm moist air, lifting it.
+It cools and condenses into clouds/fog/rain.
 This sort of event is hazardous for soaring pilots if they are flying in the vicinity.
 The shredded clouds indicate high winds at that altitude.
 It would not be fun to be flying an ultralight anywhere near this sort of weather.

 Unfortunately, weather forecasts usually do not take into account the presence of inversions, especially if they are near the earth's surface.
 Who really cares – except us ultralight pilots who fly in them?
 This is why the forecasts may say winds are "such and such" but you step outside and it is calm.
 Late in the afternoon, even while the sun is still up, the earth rapidly cools off by radiating heat into space.
 This is what forms the inversion – a layer of air near the ground which is much cooler than the air above it.
 We learn in physics class that liquids or gases of different temperatures do not tend to mix.
 As the body of air cools near the ground, it becomes more stable and becomes isolated from the air masses above it.
 The inversion typically lasts until mid morning the next day and is about 1,300' thick (from the ground at about 3,700' MSL to over 5,000' MSL).
 It can be easy to see an inversion because the air within it traps pollution.
 This is why there is usually a thick smoky haze over the valley and also over Juarez every morning.
 Where the haze/smoke ends is the top of the inversion.
 Inversions are useful events for us because they stop strong winds aloft from reaching down through the inversion and affecting our flying.

 What shape is the inversion?
 My experience flying in inversions suggest that they have a flat shape but curve down and thin out at the edges.
-The eastern edge of our daily inversion is the Franklin mountains and the western edge is a mile or two west of the Doña Ana County airport.
+The eastern edge of our daily inversion is the Franklin mountains and the western edge is near Doña Ana County airport.
 If you get west of the valley and up on the rim, you can see the haze which usually ends just below the pass at Transmountain – which is just over 5,000' MSL.
 The area east of the Franklin Mountains rarely experiences a significant inversion.

 Below is a typical inversion over the Rio Grande valley (not visible, far in the distance, and just in front of the mountains).
 The inversion is particularly visible because of the immense amount of smoke generated by the city of Juarez, Mexico which mixes with the much cleaner air found in El Paso.
 The inversion is isolated from the air above it because it is so much cooler.
 The inversion appears weaker towards the left of the photo but that is because of the presence of less pollution from Juarez.
 The depth of the inversion is typically 1,000' to 1,500' in thickness from the base of the valley.
 Today it is about 1,400' as we can see the top of it which almost reaches Transmountain Pass.